Sign in

 Frequently Asked Questions

-1. Are there some winter diving opportunities for 2021-2022 that I can consider?
+1. Are there some winter diving opportunities that I can consider?

 Winter diving opportunities at the Kennedy Shriver Aquatic Center:

-The Wilson Aquatic Center in DC is a beautiful indoor Olympic-sized pool conveniently located in Tenleytown.
+The Wilson Aquatic Center in DC is a beautiful indoor Olympic-sized pool located in Tenleytown, making it a short drive from the Little Falls neighborhood.

 2. What is the goal of the Little Falls Dive Team?